 Luis Leal Scholarship--Application Deadline April 15

-The Department of Hispanic Studies at Illinois Wesleyan University is able to offer competitive scholarships to qualified students who carry out Hispanic Studies research off-campus in the U.S. or abroad while enrolled in an IWU-affiliated program.
+The Department of World Languages, Literatures and Cultures (WLLC) at Illinois Wesleyan University is able to offer competitive scholarships to qualified students who carry out Hispanic Studies research off-campus in the U.S. or abroad while enrolled in an IWU-affiliated program.
 Two awards are available annually for $1000 and for $250, respectively.
 Students awarded scholarships commit to documenting and sharing their research during and/or after the off- campus experience.

 Luis Leal was one of the foremost critics of Mexican, Chicano and Latin American Literature.
 He was born in Mexico to a modest family, but decided to further his education in the United States.
 He was always grateful for the institutional support he received.

 He was always a dedicated generous teacher, who made everybody feel included in his classes regardless of age, gender, abilities or background.
 Racial equality was extremely important to him and he committed to it in his personal and professional life.
 Along those lines, he is known for being among the first critics to teach Latin American and Chicano writers, both as part of the Spanish curriculum and as independent fields in their own right.
 In recognition of his founding role in the field of Latina/o Studies, he received the Distinguished Scholarly Award from the National Association of Chicano Studies.